tusharshahrs/pulumi-home/aws-classic-py-eks-spot-nodegroups/README.md

-# AWS EKS Cluster with Fixed and Spot Node Groups with no managednodes
+# AWS EKS Cluster with Fixed and Spot NodeGroups with no ManagedNodes

 AWS eks cluster with no managednode groups and a mix of spot/on-demand nodegroups in python A vpc is created as part of the eks cluster.